 General Alexander Lindsay, great-grandson of Alexander, became the 6th Earl of Balcarres, and was always known by that title.
 In 1808 he became de jure 23rd Earl of Crawford following the death of his cousin George Lindsay-Crawford.
 The 25th Earl of Crawford and 8th Earl of Balcarres, Alexander William Crawford Lindsay, wrote the four-volume series on the Lives of the Lindsays, now considered a genealogical standard text.
 Succeeding Earls of Crawford and Balcarres have also played important roles in Scottish national history.

-Our current Chief Robert Lindsay, 29th Earl of Crawford and 12th Earl of Balcarres, the 37th Lord Lindsay of Crawford, served in the Grenadier Guards and then became a Member of Parliament.
+Our late Chief Robert Lindsay, 29th Earl of Crawford and 12th Earl of Balcarres, served in the Grenadier Guards and then became a Member of Parliament.
 He was Minister of State for Defence from 1970-1972 and for Foreign and Commonwealth Affairs from 1972-1974.
 He has been First Crown Estate Commissioner, Chairman of the Ancient and Historic Buildings Council for Scotland and was Lord Chamberlain to HM Queen Elizabeth the Queen Mother.
 He was installed as a Knight of the Order of the Thistle by HM The Queen in 1997.